delaneyfogarty/supabase-poll-tracker/README.md

 2.)
 Create Wire frame.
 3.)
 Create poll folder with poll html and js - add .. to all hrefs in html.
 4.)
 HTML SETUP
+1.)
+Div - current poll
+  A. H1 for current question
+  B. Div - display option1 and option 1 votes
+  C. Div - display option2 and option 2 votes
+2.)
+Voting buttons for option 1 (+/-) and voting buttons for option 2 (+/-)
+3.)
+Publish poll button
+4.)
+Div - current poll form
+ A. Input for question within label tag
+ B. Label inputs for option1 and option2
+ C. Submit button

+5.)
+Section for past polls
+ A. H1 for question
+ B. Div - display option1 and option 1 votes
+ C. Div - display option2 and option 2 votes
 5.)
 STATE
   A. Local - current poll
   B. Supabase - past polls